hellomohitsangwan/Farmitra/README.md

 # Note

-This is the most secret roject and you're seeing this because you're trustworthy person.
+This is the most secret project and you're seeing this because you're trustworthy person.
 Kindly maintain the confidentiality guys. goodluck :)